syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Update the viewport at runtime
+Update the diagram viewport at runtime